watson-developer-cloud/assistant-toolkit/integrations/extensions/starter-kits/language-model-watsonx/README.md

 ### Create an API key and a project ID

 1. Log in to [watsonx](https://dataplatform.cloud.ibm.com/wx/home?context=wx&apps=cos&nocache=true&onboarding=true&quick_start_target=watsonx) and [generate an API key](https://dataplatform.cloud.ibm.com/docs/content/wsj/analyze-data/ml-authentication.html?context=cpdaas).
 Save this API key somewhere safe and accessible.
 You need this API key to set up the watsonx custom extension later.
 1. To find your watsonx project id, go to [watsonx.ai](https://dataplatform.test.cloud.ibm.com/wx) and find Projects/<project-name> (this could be your `sandbox`, which is created for you by default).
 Click on the <project-name> link, then follow the Project's Manage tab (Project -> Manage -> General -> Details) to find the project id.
+1. You may need to associate your  WML instance with your project (In your watsonx go to the project -> Manage tab -> Services & Integrations -> Associate service), without this you may get an error - "projectID is not associated with a WML instance"

 ### Create an assistant